codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

 * Please pay attention to detail.
 Follow each step carefully.
 * Throughout the course the terms folder and directory are used interchangeable.
 * You may see references to Enter key and Return key.
 These are the same intention, Enter is usually found on Windows and Return on Macs.
+* You must save changes to your files to see the effects take place.
+Control+S is the FASTEST.
+You can also use File | Save but this wastes seconds - adding up to minutes, etc...

 ## Links to content below